Vince1024/Angular-Template/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.11.

+This is a starter project for Angular apps.

+This includes :
+* Basic User Authentication
+* Auth Guard
+* Logger
+* Material Design
+* A top menu bar
+* A sidenav bar
+* Dynamic Theming
+* Dynamic Multi-Language support with ngx-translate
+* Preserve User Settings

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.